Tag Archives: plan

 Before the race

 The race started at 9:17am.
 Nacho had already departed with the 10k race.
 Juan and Balint went with the 4h pacers, I went with the 4h15′ group and Jaime a bit behind.
 We wished luck to each other and ran separately.
 I ran at comfortably until km 26; with the 4h15 pack until km 12 and around 100 meters ahead of them later.
-I didn’t feel and pain or injury.
+I didn’t feel any pain or injury.
 However, at the km 26 I felt that I couldn’t keep up with that pace any longer, hence I softened it.
 Later, from km 29, I needed to walk for some short stretches of ~100m here and there.

 At around the km 33 I met Juan again and we ran at times together, or ahead one from the other.
-I also show a couple of times among the cheering crowd Nacho (who had finished his race long before) and Fran, another of Juan’s friends who came over for the weekend.
+I also saw a couple of times among the cheering crowd Nacho (who had finished his race long before) and Fran, another of Juan’s friends who came over for the weekend.

 Running the last 3-4 kilometers